DuduSandsten/WebDKP/Readme.txt

 ~~~~~~~~~~~~~~~~~~~~~~
 SANDSTEN CHANGELOG
 ~~~~~~~~~~~~~~~~~~~~~~
+2017-01-23
+  Added feature to give out a specified flat decay to every player.

 2016-12-19
   Fixed DKP not giving awarded automatically in AQ40 Added the minimap icon command Fix negative DKP